kexiZeroing/kexiZeroing.github.io/src/posts/git.md

 ## git pull/push without parameter
 - `git pull`: In order to determine what remote branches to fetch when the command is run without any refspec parameters on the command line, values of the configuration variable `remote.<origin>.fetch` are consulted. *A refspec maps a branch in the local repository to a branch in a remote repository.* For example, `refs/heads/*:refs/remotes/origin/*` specifies that all remote branches are tracked using remote-tracking branches in `refs/remotes/origin/` hierarchy under the same name.

-- `git push`: When neither the command-line nor the configuration specify what to push, the default behavior is used, which corresponds to the `simple` value for `push.default` (since Git 2.0): the current branch is pushed to the corresponding upstream branch, but as a safety measure, the push is aborted if the upstream branch does not have the same name as the local one.
+- `git push`: When neither the command-line nor the configuration specify what to push, the default behavior is used, which corresponds to the `simple` value for `push.default`: the current branch is pushed to the corresponding upstream branch, but as a safety measure, the push is aborted if the upstream branch does not have the same name as the local one.

+> `git config push.default`:
+> - `push.default simple` is the default in Git.
+It only works if your branch is already tracking a remote branch.
+> - `push.default current` will always push the local branch to a remote branch with the same name.
+>
+> `git config push.autosetupremote true` assumes `--set-upstream` on default push when no upstream tracking exists for the current branch.
+It is useful if you want new branches to be pushed to the default remote (like the behavior of `push.default=current`) and you also want the upstream tracking to be set.

 ## git remote
 A remote URL is the place where your code is stored.
 You can only push to two types of URL addresses: HTTPS URL like `https://github.com/user/repo.git` or SSH URL like `git@github.com:user/repo.git`.
 Git associates a remote URL with a name, and your default remote is usually called `origin`.